firesurfer/rclcs/README.md

 * Create a Subscription
 * Create a Service/Client
 	* Get a request and answer it
-* Publish and recieve a  message (nested types might be a bit buggy at the moment)
+* Publish and recieve a  message
 	* Arrays will work soon without any patches to the rmw (See: https://github.com/eProsima/ROS-RMW-Fast-RTPS-cpp/pull/45)
 * Generate code for messages
-* Setting qos profile for subscription and publisher
+* Setting qos profiles

-For a list of currently supported types see: [supported types](doc/SupportedTypes.md) For further understanding of the what is happeding behind the scenes see [memory handling](/doc/MemoryHandling.md)
+For a list of currently supported types see: [supported types](doc/SupportedTypes.md) For further understanding of the what is happening behind the scenes see [memory handling](/doc/MemoryHandling.md)

 ## What doesn't work at the moment
 (And I know that it doesn't work)